This post was written by Barbara Simmons at livintheblueskylife.com.

 I’m right there with you, in the trenches, hoping to earn a promotion and get the heck to where I feel like I know what I’m doing.

-Are the expensive ones worth it?
+Are the expensive blogging courses worth it?
 How can I ever tell?

 So why not turn the decision on its head?